Matriks404/openSMB2/README.md

     * levelbook (just right before starting a level).
     * Very basic gameplay screen prototype

 * Push START button on title screen to enter character select.
-  Default binding for START button is S key.
-  ...or wait to enter intro story screen (you can start from here as well).
+START button is a S key.
+You can also wait to enter intro story screen (you can start from here as well).

 * On character select screen you can select your character by pressing left or right key.
 You can choose character by pressing X.

 * To quit you can close window by clicking on X on title bar, or by pressing ESC button.